-The conning tower is the captain's primary station in battle.
-The conning tower contains the attack periscope, the map plot, critical gauges and instruments, and submarine controls.
-As the battle proceeds, the captain commands the sub from this nerve centre.
-The conning tower screen acts detailed battle station screens which are described below.
-Use the keyboard joystick to position the captain at the desired battle station and press the trigger.
-Centre - Periscope, Up - Bridge, Left - Instruments and Gauges, Right - Maps and Charts, Down - Damage Reports.
+The conning tower screen acts as a menu screen - from this screen, you may select any of the five detailed battle station screens: the attack periscope, the bridge, the map plot, critical gauges and instruments, and damage reports (all of these are described in the "Battle Stations" section below).
+Use the joystick or mouse to position the captain at the desired battle station, then press the trigger.
+Center - Periscope; Up - Bridge; Left - Instruments and Gauges; Right - Maps and Charts; Down - Damage Reports.
 To access the Binoculars battle station you must first go to the Bridge, then press the fire button again.
-You may return to the conning tower from these screens by pressing the fire button.
+You may return to the conning tower from any screen but the Bridge by pressing the fire button (Atari St or Amiga: The right mouse button).